camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ## Introduction

-This installation guide is targeting system administrators who want to install Cawemo Enterprise On-Premise **1.4** on their own IT infrastructure or private cloud.
+This installation guide is targeting system administrators who want to install Cawemo Enterprise On-Premise **1.5** on their own IT infrastructure or private cloud.
 This version of Cawemo is exclusively available for Camunda Enterprise customers and requires a separately sold license.

+Follow the [migration guide](update) if you upgrade an existing installation. **TODO** I'm not sure I set the link correctly

 ## Prerequisites